FeverDream999/Terminal-Wordy/README.md

 - a frequency bias? as in, i downloaded the most frequent words of the english dictionary in order and it may help the bot in some situations

 ## Known issues

+- When bunny punishes you in the last instance of the game it does not show you which word she had